mlcommons/ck/docs/mlperf-automation/tasks/task-object-detection.md

 ```
 ck add repo:my-cool-experiments --quiet
 ```
-and then substitute 'local' with 'my-cool-experiments' in the above CMD to run MLPerf benchmark.
+and then substitute 'local' with 'my-cool-experiments' in the above CMD to run MLPerf&trade; benchmark.

 ## Analyze experimental results